sal55/langs/Mosaic/readme.md

 Some small programs are here: [Examples](../Examples)

+### Building Executables

+You will need the compiler mm.exe.
+Given an example program such as hello.m, build as follows:

+    mm hello

+This compiles hello.m into hello.exe.
+For a larger program comprising multiple modules, only the lead module (the one containing the start() entry point function) is needed; if the lead module is prog.m:

+    mm prog

+This will locate and compile *all* sources into prog.exe (mm is a pretty fast compiler).
+For other options use:

+    mm -help

 ### Other Applications

 Mosaic is starting to be used with certain C libraries, for example: